CDKN2A: Clinical relevance

 In human cancer cell lines derived from various tumor types, a high frequency of genetic and epigenetic alterations (e.g., promoter hyper-methylation, homozygous deletion or mutation) in the CDKN2A gene has been observed.
 Accordingly, epigenetic/genetic modulation of changes in CDKN2A might be a promising strategy for prevention or therapy of cancer.

 The CDKN2A gene is located on the chromosome 9p21 locus, which is intriguing for several reasons.
-First, this region is well known in cancer genetics as one of the most common sites of deletions leading to hereditary forms of cutaneous malignant melanoma.
+First, this region is well known in cancer genetics as one of the most common sites of deletions leading to hereditary forms of cutaneous melanoma.
 Second, genome wide association studies have reported a significant association of chromosome 9p21 with coronary artery disease and myocardial infarction as well as the progression of atherosclerosis.

 Furthermore, changes in CDKN2A status are highly variable depending on the type of cancer.
 In addition to skin cancer such as melanoma, changes of CDKN2A have been described in a wide spectrum of cancer types such as gastric lymphoma, Burkitt's lymphoma, head & neck squamous cell carcinoma, glioma, oral cancer, pancreatic adenocarcinoma, non-small cell lung carcinomas, esophageal squamous cell carcinoma, gastric cancer, bladder cancer, osteosarcoma, colorectal cancer, breast cancer, cervical cancer, epithelial ovarian carcinoma, endometrial cancer and prostate cancer.